HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="image-loading-property.png",
   caption="Image `loading` property usage.", description="A column chart showing image-loading property adoption.
-20% of images have adopted native lazy loading.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1909677331&format=interactive", sheets_gid="166283668", sql_file="image-loading-property-usage.sql"
+20% of images have adopted native lazy loading, 78% do not use the attribute, and 2% set it to `eager`.
+0% set it to `auto` of `blank`.
+The numbers are identical on desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1909677331&format=interactive", sheets_gid="166283668", sql_file="image-loading-property-usage.sql"